Last Updated on

 One important utility software you can use to help you with this is Dell SupportAssistant.
 It works by detecting any outdated drivers on your laptop’s system, and updating them for you.

 This will keep your laptop’s firmware updated at all times.
-This is an option a lot of people go for if they are not sure about the make or product ID of their Dell laptop.
+This is an option many people go for if they are not sure about the make or product ID of their Dell laptop.

 Once your firmware is updated, all you have to do is restart your Dell laptop and hopefully, everything will be fixed.